-In order to ensure that experiments involving a variety of skills are assigned and assessed it is recommended that candidates present at least two experiments for each themes 1-6.
+camples of racticalIn order to ensure that experiments involving a variety of skills are assigned and assessed it is recommended that candidates present at least two experiments for each themes 1-6.
 Experiments which are considered important are marked in the text.